Finding the right real estate agent is a process that involves several steps. After interviewing…

 This allows you to catch a glimpse of how much effort the agent would be willing to put forth into your own home sale, by viewing them in action.
 If the agent is ignoring buyers or seems preoccupied, this could be a sign to look elsewhere.
 Yet if you like what you see, you could take their business card and jot down some notes about why they might be a good candidate.
 This can be followed up with a formal interview.

 Look at Other Properties in Your Area

 As you compare agents, you will most likely be looking for someone in your area.
 If you see similar homes for sale in your home, take note of the agency representing them and how long the house has been on the market.
 An agency may have a high volume of listings.
 But if none of them are getting sold in a timely manner, this doesn’t bode well for the agents at that company.
 You can also take a quick look at the flyers and other advertising materials for similar homes in your area.
 Then, use this information to help you make your final decision.

 As you peruse proposals online, you may get in touch with an agent and find out that they are not completely suited for you.
 Yet they may be able to direct you to another agent who could specialise in your area of need.
 For example, you may have been in touch with an agent who only works with investment properties.
 But really, you’re are more interested in new construction or residential resales.
 Many good agents focus on one specific area of the market.
 So that they’re able to fine tune their expertise in this area.

 Finding a good real estate agent – what’s next?

-You can begin your agent comparison at LocalAgentFinder, including fees, commission, marketing strategies and more.
+You can start comparing agents at LocalAgentFinder, including fees, commission, marketing strategies and more.
 So you can get in touch with a wide range of highly qualified real estate agents.